Unarelith/OpenMiner/README.md

 ## Project status

-This list is non exhaustive.
+This list is non complete.

+See also the roadmap for 1.0.0 [here](https://github.com/Unarelith/OpenMiner/wiki/Roadmap).

 ### Implemented features